Professional technician cleaning smoke damage and soot residue from surfaces

 Document all soot-covered areas with photos

-Before any cleaning begins, photograph every affected surface, room, and item.
-Your insurance company needs this documentation.
-Walk through room by room with good lighting.
+Before any cleaning begins, photograph every affected surface, room, and item from multiple angles.
+Your insurance company needs this documentation to process the claim accurately.
+Walk through room by room with good lighting, and include close-up shots of heavy soot deposits, discoloration on walls, and any visible corrosion on metal surfaces or electronics.

 Field Visuals